-As of September 30, 2023, HPQ POLVERE paid its \$336,184 (29%) share of the project cost to date regarding the ongoing engineering and design work.
+As of December 31, 2023, HPQ POLVERE paid its \$336,184 (29%) shares of the project cost to date regarding the ongoing engineering and design work.

 End of May 2023, the project reached its first key milestone with the completion of the engineering tasks related to the design and fabrication of the Pilot Plant.